 Consequently, if you are required to designate both of them, you should designate two different persons, as to avoid a conflict of interest.

-from Eléonore Colson
+van Eléonore Colson